Potting Soil 101: The Essentials for Healthy Plant Growth

 - They are formulated to retain a high level of moisture to cater to a broad range of gardening needs.

-- They often compact easily which reduces the amount of air needed to reach the plant roots.
+- They often compact easily which reduces the amount of oxygen flow reaching the plant roots.

 - Generic formulas are meant to be versatile and cost-effective for a wide range of plants/conditions.
 However, they fail to meet the specific needs of plants that require particular ratios of moisture, aeration and nutrients.

-- The quality of materials used in mass-produced soils often miss the mark – especially when it comes to providing the necessary nutrients and structure indoor plants require.
-Additionally, these mixes can sometimes contain filler ingredients that do not contribute to the health of the plant.
+- The quality of materials used in mass-produced soils often miss the mark – especially when it comes to providing the necessary structure indoor plants require.
+Additionally, these mixes can sometimes contain filler ingredients that do not contribute to the health of the plant and attract pests.

 If you opt for a mix that is specifically formulated to address these issues, you will be able to provide your green friends better aeration and drainage.
 As a result, your indoor plants will experience a less stressful environment which ultimately promotes healthier and more resilient growth.
 As an added bonus, a custom mix will give you more leeway in your watering and care routine.
 This makes it easier to maintain your plants even if you occasionally make mistakes – which we all do!